sakuramomo1005/Website-Source/content/authors/admin/_index.md

   - course: B.A. in International Finance and Statistics
     institution: Capital University of Economics and Business
     year: 2013

+fun facts:
+- I am a PADI AOW certified diver
+- I was a competition swimmer
+- I donated all sales from my calligraphy works in two auctions to children health charity foundation

 # Social/Academic Networking
 # For available icons, see: https://sourcethemes.com/academic/docs/page-builder/#icons